kskoufar/ASyT/README.md

 # ASyT
-ASyT is a symplectic tracking code for accelerators that use CSABAm, TEAPOTm and SIMPOLEm integrators.
+ASyT is a symplectic tracking code for accelerators that include the CSABAm, TEAPOTm and SIMPOLEm integrators.

 ### For compilation use:
 gfortran -O3 symplcetic_tracking.f08 -o abc